blairh913/wgfast_2025/tutorials/python_pkgmgmt.md

 If you decide to use ```conda``` instead of ```mamba```, you can replace ```mamba``` by ```conda``` in all commands listed here.

 1) Creating a new environment

+    To create a new environment called ´my_env´ from a yml called ´my_env.yml´ file we use:

+    ´´´bash
+    mamba env create -n my_env -f my_env.yml
+    ´´´
+    or we can create an environment from scratch:

     To create a new environment (called ```my_env```) with a specific Python version (here 3.12) we use: